Strengthening the Guyanese Criminal Justice System (2015 - 2021)

 The goal of this project was to strengthen the integrity and responsiveness of Guyana’s justice system.
 This project was built on the previous Canadian funded JES justice reform project in Guyana, allowing the work done in Georgetown to be expanded to the entire country.
 This phase of the project ran from July 2016-February 2019.

 1) To strengthen the Guyanese criminal justice system by improving the investigation of crime and crime scenes, case preparation, and trial advocacy, and ensuring media and public support for justice system reform.

 2) To develop the capacity of the Guyanese criminal justice system to collect and effectively analyze CCTV camera digital evidence recorded at a crime scene.

-The new project proposal builds on the foundational work in progress from the existing Canadian-funded Strengthening the Guyanese Criminal Justice System.
-This proposal brings a national scope to the project and aims to build capacity within the criminal justice system in a comprehensive manner and provide training to the majority of police officers, prosecutors, police prosecutors and magistrates and high court judges across the entire country.
-JES has carefully developed this proposal to ensure that the respective projects’ objectives and scopes complement one another, without duplication of efforts.
+This proposal brought a national scope to the project, aimed to build capacity within the criminal justice system in a comprehensive manner and provided training to the majority of police officers, prosecutors, police prosecutors, magistrates, and high court judges across the entire country.
+JES developed this proposal to ensure that the respective projects’ objectives and scopes complemented one another, without duplication of efforts.

-The JES program is innovative and includes detailed plans for sustainability.
+This innovative JES program included detailed plans for sustainability.
 JES does not focus simply on training but approaches the justice system development holistically in a multi-phase process involving: diagnosing needs and issues; training personnel, replicated in a “train the trainer” model; creating or enabling institutional structures and procedures; providing required equipment; and providing ongoing coaching, monitoring and evaluation.
 Success stories and impacts are documented in reports and film clips throughout the life of the project.